 In 2013, Levine entered his fourth season on The Voice, appearing alongside Blake Shelton as well as newcomers Shakira and Usher, who replaced Christina Aguilera and Cee Lo Green as judges for that season.
 That same year, Levine debuted his first perfume line, which features products for both men and women.
 He also signed a deal with NBC to help develop new series and specials for the television network.

 Levine's run on The Voice ended in May 2019, following 16 seasons on the popular singing competition series.
 Noting it was "time to move on," he thanked his fellow coaches and the show's crew and fans in a lengthy Instagram post.

-Outside of singing and appearing on TV, Adam Levine has devoted his time to the advancement of various causes, including awareness for Attention-Deficit/Hyperactivity Disorder, testicular cancer (for which he posed nude for Cosmopolitan magazine) and gay rights.
+Outside of singing and appearing on television, Levine has devoted his time to the advancement of various causes, including awareness for Attention-Deficit/Hyperactivity Disorder, testicular cancer (for which he posed nude for Cosmopolitan magazine) and gay rights.

 Levine began dating model Anne Vyalitsyna in 2010, after the two were introduced at that year's Sports Illustrated Swimsuit Issue release party.
 The couple split in May 2012.

 In 2013, Levine proposed to Victoria's Secret model Behati Prinsloo.
 The couple married on July 19, 2014, in Cabo San Lucas, Mexico.
-Two years later, they welcomed their first child, a baby girl they named Dusty Rose.
-In 2018, a second daughter, Gio Grace, was born.
+Two years later, they welcomed their first child, a baby girl named Dusty Rose.
+In 2018, their second daughter, Gio Grace, was born.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!